PKU-MARL/DexterousHands/README.md

 ```
 #### RL/Multi-Agent RL API

 Similar to the Gym-Like wrapper, we also provide single-agent and multi-agent RL algorithms respectively.
-In order to adapt to Isaacgym and speed up the running speed, all operations are done on the GPU using tensor, so there is no need to transfer data between the CPU and GPU, which greatly speeds up the operation.
+In order to adapt to Isaac Gym and speed up the running speed, all operations are done on the GPU using tensor, so there is no need to transfer data between the CPU and GPU, which greatly speeds up the operation.

 We give an example to illustrate multi-agent RL APIs, which mainly refer to [https://github.com/cyanrain7/TRPO-in-MARL](https://github.com/cyanrain7/TRPO-in-MARL):